g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 ### 3. Culture humans as insufficiently posthuman

 I praised the level of social development in the books.
 But his humans aren't _radically_ different from us.
-Critique (1) and (2) only hurt because human nature in the Culture is still recognisable as us.
+Critique (1) and (2) only hurt because human nature in the Culture is still recognisable as our nature.

 Culture citizens tend to not want to live more than 400 years for some reason.
 (Sheer deepity: "_death is regarded as part of life, and nothing, including the universe, lasts forever.
 It is seen as bad manners to try and pretend that death is somehow not natural; instead death is seen as giving shape to life._") I don't expect this to be true.